counterfactual/monorepo/specs/criteria.md

 ## Criteria

+This is a list of criteria for proposed protocols, i.e., predicates that a protocol either satisfies or does not.

 ### One round trip communication

 In a 2-party channel, 2 messages suffices to safely change the counterfactual state of the GSC